RegardsOss/regards-frontend/frontend-webapp/src/main/webapp/plugins/criterion/full-text/README.md

 ### Deploy plugin into regards

 After compiling your plugin you have a plugin.js file.
 Copy this file in the `/plugins` repository of the `rs-frontend microservice`.
-The throught the administrator interface you can add the plugin from the "User interface / Plugins" menu.
+Trough the administrator interface you can add the plugin from the "User interface / Plugins" menu.
 Indicate your plugin path like `/plugins/sample/plugin.js` and save plugin.

 At this step, your plugin is ready to be used.